 Full review: https://maltklaus.net/dailydram/2017/02/21/tasting-teeling-the-revival-iii-14-yo-2002-pineau-des-charentes-finish/

 Scent intensity: (7) Tonality: ( 5-6 ) At the top, there are some green alcohol feelings...
-1 Light and cool...1 Slightly some water chestnuts are not quite like 46% of the sweetness of the performance, not moderately rich yellow fruit maturity...
+1 Light and cool...1 A little bit of water chestnut is not quite like 46% of the sweetness of the performance, not moderately rich yellow fruit ripeness...
 4 But there is always a sapling of raw wooden nuts...3 Some baked cakes on the bottom layer are sprinkled with spices...
 2 Entrance aroma: (5) Strength: (5) Tonality: (7) End rhyme: (6) The influence of the Pineaus des Charantes barrels is more pronounced.
 The rounded baking dessert & cocoa butter & baking wood is sharp but the tail has a rounded wood and some bitterness.
 Total: ( 86 ) Pineaus des Charantes barrels are quite rare.
 The aroma of the mouth can be said to be rich but unfortunately some of the prominent elements feel uncoordinated.

 Well, can't believe in the omnipotent Revival Series this is remembered as the GOOD ONE.

 Not really easy to drink due to its overwhelming sulphur-like smells, not typical Pineau des Charentes, not typical Cooley either.
 It contains some sting you could encounter with pineapples.
 Tropical, fruity yet fortified-y, but seriously overrated by sherry lovers.